pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 files and directories or add a new file to the repository, Pachyderm processes the contents of the whole repository from scratch as a single datum.
+For example, if you add `Sacramento.json` to the `California/` directory, Pachyderm processes all files and folders in the repo as a single datum.

 If you set `/*` as a glob pattern, Pachyderm processes the data for each state individually.
 It